Zindagi Kitni Haseen Hay

-Zindagi Kitni Haseen Hay (ZKHH) is a 2016 Pakistani romantic drama film directed by Anjum Shahzad, written by Abdul Khaliq Khan while produced by Rafiq Ahmed Choudhary, Fahmeeda Abdul Khaliq, Kamran Siddiqui and Jahanzaib Quadir while under the banner of Geo Films.
-The film's cast included Pakistani television stars Sajal Ali and Feroze Khan in lead roles.
-It is the third project to feature Sajal Ali opposite Feroze Khan after blockbuster drama serials Chup Raho and Gul e Rana.
+Zindagi Kitni Haseen Hay (ZKHH) is a 2016 Pakistani romantic drama film directed by Anjum Shahzad, written by Abdul Khaliq Khan while produced by Rafiq Ahmed Choudhary, Fahmeeda Abdul Khaliq, Kamran Siddiqui and Jahanzaib Quadir under the banner of Geo Films.
+The film's cast included Pakistani television stars Sajal Ali and Feroze Khan in lead roles, in their third project together after the blockbuster drama serials Chup Raho and Gul e Rana.
 The film was distributed by Geo Films on Eid ul Adha 2016.
 The film was the remake of the 1979 American film Kramer vs. Kramer.

 Plot

 Zindagi Kitni Haseen Hy (ZKHH) revolves around the story of a young couple Zain and Mahira who have raised a kid and seem to be struggling with the challenges of life since they married at a very young age.
 Both of them have their own dreams to follow and appear to be quite passionate about what they wish to achieve in life.
 Zain, wants to become a filmmaker.
 However, as their dreams affect their relationship, the two part ways at some point and so goes the story.

 Zindagi Kitni Haseen Hay is an emotional roller coaster that tackles the themes of love, life, suffering and passion as the two protagonists try to find a way ahead.